saumyapiumi7/Compy_UI_Design_Sample/README.md

 # Compy_UI_Design_Sample

 ## Description
-This project is a web-based platform featuring an interactive interface with various sections, including a navigation menu, FAQs, statistics, and a footer.
-The design ensures easy navigation and user engagement.
+This project is a web-based platform UI Design.

 ## File Structure